hanazzz/virtual-pet-app/README.md

 To run BitBuddy locally on your computer:
 1. **Clone repository** to your local computer
 2. **Get an API key** for OpenWeatherMap to use their API.
 Sign up for free [here](https://openweathermap.org/api/).
-3. **Store your OWM API key and create a key for the Flask app.** Create a file called secrets.sh in the app directory.
-Add the code below and replace the text in the quotation marks as described.
+3. **Store your OWM API key and create a key for the Flask app.** Create a file called secrets.sh in the virtual-pet-app directory.
+Add the code below to the file and replace the text in the quotation marks as described.
 ```
 export FLASK_APP_KEY="ENTER_ANYTHING_HERE"
 export OWM_API_KEY="YOUR_API_KEY_HERE"